AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/create-billing-records.md

     >You can override billing rates for job roles at the project level.
     >For more information about overriding job role billing rates, see the section "Overriding Job Role Billing Rates at the Project Level" in the article [Overview of overriding Job Role Billing Rates and calculating Revenue on a project](../../../manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md).

-* If `Require time to be approved for this project` is checked under Project Settings, then the Project Owner must approve the hours logged.
+* If **Require time to be approved for this project** is checked under Project Settings, then the Project Owner must approve the hours logged.
   For more information about requiring approval on project hours, see the article [Require time to be approved for a project](../../../manage-work/projects/manage-projects/require-time-approval-for-projects.md).

-#### `Add Hours to a billing record`
+#### **Add Hours to a billing record**

 To add billable hours to a billing record:

 1. Go to the project with the billing records.
-1. Click Billing Records in the left panel.
-This section might be located under Show More.
+1. Click **Billing Records** in the left panel.
+This section might be located under **Show More**.

-1. Click the `Description` of a billing record to open the `Billing Record Details` tab.
+1. Click the **Description** of a billing record to open the **Billing Record Details** tab.

-1. Click Billable Hours in the left panel.
+1. Click **Billable Hours** in the left panel.
-1. If there are hours that could be included in a billing record, click `Add Hours`.
+1. If there are hours that could be included in a billing record, click **Add Hours**.
-   The `Add Billable Hours` box opens.
+   The **Add Billable Hours** box opens.

    >[!NOTE]
    >
-   >If there are no hours logged or if the hours logged do not meet the conditions required to be added to a billing record, the `Add Hours` button does not display.
+   >If there are no hours logged or if the hours logged do not meet the conditions required to be added to a billing record, the **Add Hours** button does not display.
 For more information about what hours can be logged to a billing record, see the section [What hours can be added to a billing record](#understanding-what-hours-can-be-added) in this article.

-1. Select the hour entries you want to include in the billing record, and click `Add Hours`.
+1. Select the hour entries you want to include in the billing record, and click **Add Hours**.
-   The Actual Cost of the hours is added as the `Billable Hours` amount to the `Billing Record Total`.
+   The Actual Cost of the hours is added as the **Billable Hours** amount to the **Billing Record Total**.

-1. (Optional) Click `Billing Records Details` to review the `Billable Hours` and `Billing Record Total` amounts.
+1. (Optional) Click **Billing Records Details** to review the **Billable Hours** and **Billing Record Total** amounts.
 You can also see the billing record total in the header of the billing record.

 ### Include Billable Expenses in a billing record